The total fixed cost curve is

 The total fixed cost curve is a graph that shows the relationship between total fixed cost and the level of output.
 The curve is vertical because the total fixed cost does not change with the level of output.

-Which of the following is NOT a characteristic of perfect competition? ...
+Which of the following is NOT strictly included In the study of economics? ...

-Which of the following is an advantage of division of labour? ...
+Which of the following is not true about land? ...